ErpNetDocs/dev/topics/table-api/index.md

     #"Filtered Rows"
 ```

 In this example, the four GUID feature numbers listed are randomly selected.
-You need to replace and supplement them with the IDs of the features you need.
+You need to replace and supplement them with the IDs of the properties you need.

 The construct: